 Not only that, it's also key to establish clear numbers for how much an agency's fee will increase after hitting goals.
 You don't want to be doubling your monthly retainer three months straight, after all.

 Seasonal trends in shopping campaigns and other performance discrepancies that are out of the agency's control can also affect this model.
-There will be months or quarters where client accounts simply can't hit its marks.
+There will be months or quarters where client accounts simply can't hit their marks.

 These months can be hard for agencies using this pricing model, simple as that.
 If they can weather the storm, however, they just might make it through the other side to see some more milestones hit and some valuable testing insights.

 While milestone pricing models are the most ideal when things are going well, they may just be your worst option when things aren't going your way.
 Clients can blame agencies for missed milestones and agencies can blame clients for slow turnaround and feedback which caused those missed milestones.

 When payment is dependent on subjective performance, client-agency relationships can be stressed, bent, and even broken.
 So keep an eye out for office drama.

 These are just the most popular PPC agency pricing models that we’ve seen thus far.
 As agencies attempt to customize their offers to a continuously changing clientele base, pricing models will change accordingly.

 Always remember that true success in the PPC game isn't going to come from how much you spend.
 How well you spend it is much more important.
 So, when you're deciding to sign with an agency or not, make sure you take the time to consider the needs of your business.